KizMistry/Yoga-Utopia/README.md

 - __The Meditation Page__

-  - The Meditation page contains an indepth description of Yoga, it's history and the benefits it provides.
+  - The Meditation page contains an indepth description of Meditation, it's history and the benefits it provides.
   - The page also includes a Meditation for beginners YouTube video that can be played.
   - The page is responsive to all screen sizes and will adjust the size of the YouTube video accordingly.
   - This will provide the user with educational information about meditation and also provide visual and audible content they can watch and/or listen to while they practise meditation.